microsoft/botframework-solutions/docs/_docs/tutorials/csharp/create-assistant/5_run_your_assistant.md

 4. Populate the fields in the **Open a Bot** modal with your bot's configuration settings.
 Provide the endpoint of your running bot, e.g: `http://localhost:3978/api/messages`.
 Provide the AppId and Secret values.
 Find these in your `appsettings.json` file, under the `microsoftAppId` and `microsoftAppPassword` configuration settings.

-> **Note**: If you password has any JSON reserved characters (backslash, quote, etc.), they must be properly escaped to connect to your bot.
+> **Note**: If you password has any JSON reserved characters (backslash, quote, etc.), the deployment scripts automatically escape them when populating `appsettings.json`.
+These must be removed before using tools like the [Bot Framework Emulator](https://aka.ms/botframeworkemulator) to connect to your bot.

     ![]({{site.baseurl}}/assets/images/quickstart-virtualassistant-openbotmodal.png)